see-paw/backend/Tests/Integration/NotificationHub/README-SIGNALR-TEST.md

 2. **Start the HTTP Server**

-   Open a new terminal in the project root:
+   Open a new terminal in the same dir as `signalr-test.html`:
 ```bash
    cd C:\LDS Project
    python -m http.server 8080